shenweichen/DSIN/README.md

 1. run `2_gen_dsin_input.py`,generate input data
 2. run `train_dsin.py`
    > The loss of DSIN with `bias_encoding=True` may be NaN sometimes on Advertising Dataset and it remains a confusing problem since it never occurs in the production environment.We will work on it and also appreciate your help.

+# License

+This project is licensed under the terms of the  Apache-2 license.
+See [LICENSE](./LICENSE) for additional details.